 You see, I want to get to the soul of a place.
 I want to experience a destination.
 The late great Anthony Bourdain influenced my travel philosophy more than anyone.
 I want to live like a local – as much as a tourist can – so I generally stay in apartments or small hotels located in less-touristy areas.
 I want to eat a wide sampling of local cuisine (though unlike Tony, I won’t eat the “nasty bits.”)
 I want to use local transportation – the subways, the trains, the buses.
-I will rent a car if exploring a country or countries.
-I will see the famous sights too, but seeing those sights is secondary to just experiencing “the place”.
+I will definitely seek out each place’s famous sights, but seeing those sights is secondary to just experiencing “the place”.

 My style of travel also reflects my OCD doctor tendencies.
 I’m a relentless travel researcher, just like I was a relentless student, test-taker, and medical practitioner.
 We all know that the internet is a blessing and a curse.
 So much travel information out there to help guide us towards the perfect trip – a blessing.
 So much travel information out there to help guide us towards the perfect trip – definitely a curse for the OCD traveler.
 I can’t help but take advantage of my OCD tendencies and use all the information available to thoroughly research every trip we take.
 It usually drives me a little crazy, but I can’t not do it.